-Finally, to improve our understanding of the fundamental mechanisms this novel method of regulating gene expression, we have extended our studies into other model organisms, including benign and pathogenic yeasts.
+Finally, to improve our understanding of the fundamental mechanisms underpinning this unusual method of regulating gene expression, we have extended our studies into other model organisms, including benign and pathogenic yeasts.
 We are also investigating the mechanisms of regulation of TTP family member proteins using purely in vitro assay systems as well as the tools of structural biology.

 Taylor GA, Carballo E, Lee DM, Lai WS, Thompson MJ, Patel DD, Schenkman DI, Gilkeson GS, Broxmeyer HE, Haynes BF, Blackshear PJ.
 A pathogenetic role for TNF alpha in the syndrome of cachexia, arthritis, and autoimmunity resulting from tristetraprolin (TTP) deficiency.
 Immunity.
 1996;4(5):445-54.